151st Pennsylvania Infantry Regiment: End of the battle and beyond

 The regiment reformed on Cemetery Hill at the southeastern edge of town with 113 officers and men left, with Capt.
 Walter L. Owens of Company D assuming command.
 It was assigned a position on the left of the II Corps, where on July 3, it helped repulse Pickett's Charge.
 During the battle, the regiment lost 367 out of 478 officers and men killed, wounded, and captured, a casualty rate of nearly 75%.
 Col. Allen arrived at the close of the fighting to re-assume command of the regiment, which then participated in the pursuit of the Confederate army.
 Following the conclusion of the campaign, it was sent to Harrisburg on the 19th and mustered out on the 27th.

 Legacy

 Maj.
 Gen. Abner Doubleday said of the regiment:

 A plaque in McAlisterville, Pennsylvania stands across the street from the site of the former McAlisterville Academy where Lt.
 Col. McFarland and other members of the regiment taught prior to their enlistment.
 The plaque memorializes the regiment and its actions at Gettysburg.

 The regiment's national colors are kept and preserved by the Pennsylvania Capitol Preservation Committee in Harrisburg, along with the flags of other Pennsylvania Civil War regiments.
-The colors are currently on loan to Gettysburg National Military Park and can be viewed at the park museum and visitor center.